 - 8. Certified and Verified ‘Freedom to Marry’ Affidavit

 Also note that your prenuptial needs to be registered at the same time and not later if you want the agreement to be valid.
 If you don’t have a prenuptial agreement then it is of no concern.
 Note also that you can now apply for a marriage visa for Thailand if you are going to be staying on in Thailand.
-Speak to an attorney about converting your current visa in Thailand to a 12 month without the need to leave Thailand again.
+Speak to an attorney about converting your current visa in Thailand to a 12 month marriage visa without the need to leave Thailand again.
+Note that she will also need her Thai National ID Card for registration.